Submit an Article

 Abstract

-For correct installation, 100 crystals were reviewed.
-The results of the revision and calculation of the probability of correct installation are given in the tables (see article).
-Using the example of asparagine, the legality of the decrease in the number of developed forms as the crystalline ball grows is extremely sharply and clearly demonstrated.
-In addition, during further crystallization, the appearance of any new forms that were not observed during the previous crystallization was never observed.
-From all the experiments described above, it clearly follows that the possibility of obtaining a much larger number of forms during the crystallization of a sphere, compared with what we observe during the free growth of crystals of the same compound.
+For the correct orientation, 100 crystals were re-examined.
+The results of the re-examination and calculations of the probability of correct orientation are given in the tables (see the article).
+Using asparagine as an example, the regularity of the decrease in the number of developed forms as the crystal sphere grows is demonstrated with exceptional clarity and distinctness.
+Furthermore, during subsequent crystallization, the appearance of any new forms not observed in the preceding crystallization was never observed.
+From all the experiments described above, it clearly follows that there exists possibility of obtaining a much greater number of forms during the crystallization of a sphere, compared with what we observe during the free growth of crystals of the same compound.

 Go to volume 3